faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 ### Two Models: "ancient" and "modern"

-In discussing Callister's talk, I will primarily be comparing two models:
+In discussing Callister's talk, two models will be compared:

 * The **modern origin model** suggests that someone or some people composed the Book of Mormon by drawing upon or being influenced by the early 1800s cultural milieu.
 Two main theories have been argued for recently:
     * Joseph Smith was primarily responsible for the creation of the text.
 Those espousing this model include Fawn Brodie, [Dan Vogel](https://www.mormonstories.org/podcast/book-of-mormon-dan-vogel/), Brent Metcalfe,[^metcalfejsci] and [John Hamer](https://www.mormonstories.org/podcast/john-hamer-book-of-mormon-creation/)).